 However, some verbs which can act as main verbs are "delexicalised" - they have no individual meaning other than indicating "perform the action indicated by the noun".
-In English, do, have, take and make are all delexicalised verbs.
+In English, do, have, take and make can all be delexicalised verbs.

 - She had lunch

 Some of these verbs can of course also be used with lexical meaning :

 have = possess : She has a lovely house.